TypeStrong/grunt-ts/README.md

 ### Live file watching and building

 Grunt-ts can watch a directory and recompile TypeScript files when any TypeScript file changes, gets added, gets removed.
-Use the `watch` *target* option for this.
+Use the `watch` *target* option specifying a target directory that will be watched.

 ### Fast compile
 If you are using *external modules* `grunt-ts` will try to do a `fast` compile **by default**, basically only compiling what's changed.
-It will *just work* with the built-in file watching as well as with external tools like `grunt-contrib-watch` (make sure `spawn` is false [more](https://github.com/grunt-ts/grunt-ts/blob/master/docs/fast.md)).
+It will **just work** with the built-in file watching as well as with external tools like `grunt-contrib-watch` (make sure `spawn` is false.
+[More](https://github.com/grunt-ts/grunt-ts/blob/master/docs/fast.md)).

 It maintains a cache of hashes for typescript files in the `.tscache` folder to detect changes (needed for external watch tool support).
 Also it creates a `.baseDir.ts` file at the root, passing it compiler to make sure that `--outDir` is always respected in the generated JavaScript.

-It should *just work* out of the box.
+It should **just work** out of the box.
 You can however [customize its behaviour](https://github.com/grunt-ts/grunt-ts/blob/master/docs/fast.md).

 ## Installation